 PrusaSlicer was based on Slic3r.
 Like Cura, it’s free and open source.
 PrusaSlicer has a number of remarkable features: It can work for SLA, offers custom supports, and allows you to repair models within the slicer without having to export a file to modeling software.
 PrusaSlicer is optimized for Prusa printers, so if you’re using Creality printers, you’ll probably do better with Creality Slicer.

-License: The text of "Creality Slicer: All You Need to Know in 2024" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Creality Slicer: All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.